Overtime Pay in Tennessee

 As a worker, you have the right to work for an employer who pays you properly.
 When that doesn’t happen, you also have the right to hold them accountable for it.

 How Our Wage and Hour Lawyers Can Help

-At The Employment and Consumer Law Group, our attorneys focus exclusively on making sure that Tennessee workers are being treated fairly in the workplace.
+At The Employment and Commerce Law Group, our attorneys focus exclusively on making sure that Tennessee workers are being treated fairly in the workplace.
 If you’re putting more time in on the job and not getting compensated for it, you need us.

 We know that going up against an employer can be an intimidating task.
 All of us work to live.
 We don’t want to lose our jobs by filing a complaint against our employer.
 That’s where our lawyers come in.